Common Vitamin D Deficiency Causes And Treatment

 Always make sure that you buy a vitamin D supplement from a reputed manufacturer to lower the risk of overdose.

-Vitamin D deficiency is when the serum levels of this vitamin is below 20 ng/ml.
+Vitamin D deficiency is when the serum levels of this vitamin are below 20 ng/ml.

 Limited sun exposure, old age, fat malabsorption, dark skin, and obesity are some causes of Vitamin D deficiency (VDD).